Pieter de Jode I

-Petrus, or Pieter de Jode I or Pieter de Jode the Elder (1570 – 9 August 1634), was a Flemish printmaker, draughtsman, publisher and painter active principally active in Antwerp.
+Petrus, or Pieter de Jode I or Pieter de Jode the Elder (1570 – 9 August 1634), was a Flemish printmaker, draughtsman, publisher and painter principally active in Antwerp.
 He was active as a reproductive artist who created many prints after the works of leading painters and was in addition a prolific designer of prints for Antwerp publishers.

 Life

 Pieter de Jode was born in Antwerp as the son of the prominent Dutch-born map maker Gerard de Jode.
 He received his initial training in the techniques of drawing and engraving from his father.
 He later studied with Hendrik Goltzius in Haarlem.
 In the early 1590s he was active in Amsterdam.
 He then travelled to Italy.

 In Rome in the 1590s he made engravings after works by Titian, Giulio Romano and Jacopo Bassano.
 His engravings of Italian master paintings became a source for Karel van Mander.
 He also spent time in Venice as is documented on a suite of engravings after designs by Maerten de Vos which he made in Venice and was published by Crispijn de Passe.

 He travelled back home and in 1599 he became a master in the Guild of Saint Luke in Antwerp.
 In 1631 he travelled to Paris.

 He was the teacher of his son Pieter de Jode II, Pieter de Bailliu, Johan Caspar Dooms, Pieter Perret and Nicolaes Ryckmans.